man-of-moose/web_articles_spin/README.md

 This project's aim is to develop a NLP model to assist individuals in determining the spin of online web-articles, specifically pertaining to coronavirus news.
 The model will classify web articles as either Right-leaning, Center-leaning, or Left-leaning.

+## Items of Note
+- Analysis/: Has notebooks detailing data collection, EDA and Feature Engineering, as well as Model Building and Analysis
+- pics/: All illustrations
+- Scripts/: Data gathering scripts

 ## Procedure and Project Overview

 ### Collecting Data